 Beginners performing deadlifts, however, need coaching because of the various types of deadlifts and the amount of weight optimal for performing deadlifts properly and safely.

-Variations of deadlifts include sumo deadlift, deficit deadlift, and Romanian deadlift.
+Variations of deadlifts include sumo deadlift, deficit deadlift, Romanian deadlift and stiff legged deadlift.
 Each of these variations requires proper form to prevent the risk of injuring the back muscles and the spine.

 Currently, deadlifts rank as one of the riskier exercises when not performed properly.
 This means that the margin of error when performing deadlifts is lower when compared with other exercises.